 -Oak Meadow parent

 Whether joining Oak Meadow as a 3–6 year-old, or continuing on from Oak Meadow’s Toddler program, students build critical foundations using task-oriented Montessori materials to explore language, order, movement, and refinement of the senses.
+To be eligible for this program, children must be 3 years old by September 1st of the year for which they are applying.

 The classroom environment sparks curiosity and inspires self-motivation while supporting each child’s development of concentration, coordination, and independence.
 As children repeat their interaction with chosen materials, they interact with the materials in increasingly complex ways—taking on new challenges and processing deeper understanding.
 The three-year continuum (ages 3–6) assures continuity, individual pacing, and evolving social proficiency.